 It’s not just about personnel and products.
 Westpac’s employees have actively been volunteering in the community for decades.
-We have several initiatives in place - directly helping to build capacity in social sector communities.
+We have several initiatives in place - directly helping to build capacity in the community.

 Culture of giving and matching gifts

-We support our employees in skilled and general volunteering opportunities.
-Our employees have been actively involved in the community for decades.
-Today, volunteering in the community is embedded in our workplace culture, facilitated by flexible working arrangements.
+We actively encourage and support our people to volunteer their time and skills to support the local community organisations and causes they are most passionate about.
+Our employees have been actively involved in the community for decades and today, volunteering in the community is embedded in our workplace culture, facilitated by flexible working arrangements.

 We recognise the opportunities our supply chain creates to drive positive social and environmental change.
 Westpac has committed to increase opportunities in our supply chain for businesses that are driven by a social or environmental mission, or that support people who have traditionally been financially excluded.